jupyter-book/mystmd/docs/dropdowns-cards-and-tabs.md

 - A card `footer`: Any content that comes after a line with +++.
 - A card `body`: Any content that comes in between ^^^ and +++.

-This syntax is supported in `mystjs`, for example:
+This syntax is supported in `mystmd`, for example:

 ```markdown
 :::{card} Card Title